 There are times that mass production commercial safes won't meet your exact requirements and you need something that's custom made.
 At Banham, we offer you the ability to order a completely bespoke safe that will cater to your specific needs.
 From fitting watch winders and secure storage space for your jewellery to selecting the materials and the interior and exterior colour of your new luxury safe, we offer the highest degree of customisability and a wide range of additional features to choose from.
 Book a free consultation with one of our highly trained security experts today and design your own, unique safe.

 Safes are not an average everyday consumer product.
 They need to meet certain security requirements in order to provide effective protection and to support any insurance claims that you may need to make.
 Almost all Banham safes hold the Secured by Design certification and are approved by the Assocation of Insurance Surveyors (AiS) - marked with a purple 'AiS approved' logo.

 It is obvious that buying a safe is not a straightforward purchase and shouldn't be taken lightly.
 Even if your security needs may seem simple, consulting a security professional before moving forward is the best advice we can give you.

 A consultation is all it takes to ensure that you will not end up purchasing the wrong safe and that all your insurance concerns will be taken care of.
 Going a step further, under no circumstances should you try to install a safe yourself, as a faulty installation may render coverage under your insurance policy void.

 Holistic security approach

 While a safe is a very effective layer of security and protection for cash and valuables, you should always approach your home or business security in a more holistic way.
-To this end, having the combination of a high-end burglar alarm, quality door locks and a strong safe will provide you with the peace of mind you need, knowing that your property and possessions enjoy the highest levels of security.
+To this end, having the combination of a high-end burglar alarm, quality door locks and a strong safe will provide you the peace of mind you need knowing that your property and processions enjoy the highest levels of security.